 * Proactively address challenges to ensure progression of trials, maintaining patient safety and data integrity.

-* Provide updates on pharmaceutical aspects of trials to ensure alignment with project goals.
+* Provide regular updates on pharmaceutical aspects of trials to ensure alignment with project goals.

 * Accuracy check oral and aseptically prepared trial medications as required.